 - Running sysinfo

-- Running ij
+- Running ii

 - Running dblook

-Derby includes a set of scripts that you can use to start the Derby tools.
+Derby includes a set of scripts that you can use to start these tools.
+In addition, there are scripts for booting the Network Server.
 The scripts are located in the DERBY_HOME/bin directory.
 When you run these scripts, your CLASSPATH environment variable is set if you have not already set it, and remains set as long as you are running the tool.

-Most of the examples in this guide that show how to use the Derby scripts to launch the Derby tools assume that you are using the embedded mode of the Derby database engine.
-Use the instructions below to run the scripts with the Network Server.
+Most of the script examples in this guide assume that you are using the embedded mode of the Derby database engine.
+Use the instructions below to run the tools scripts with the Network Server.